 After this lot was acquired by Royal Coffee importers, it was shipped to the Descamex Plant in Mexico to be taken through the company’s premier water decaffeination process.
 By soaking green coffee beans in water taken from the glaciers of Pico de Orizaba near Córdoba, Mexico, Descamex removes 99% of the caffeine.
 They then drain off and filter this water, discard the caffeine, and return the water-soluble oils back to the beans, thus retaining the coffee’s natural flavor and aroma.
 No chemicals.
 No contaminants.
 Just good clean specialty coffee in decaf form, roasted to perfection by Old Soul Co.

 Old Soul Co.

-Started by Tim Jordan and Jason Griest in an obscure alley in Sacramento in 2006, Old Soul Co. has grown rapidly but still enthusiastically shares the same vision ten years later: "celebrate the artisan aspects of bread baking and coffee roasting and dedicate ourselves to getting better at our crafts everyday!"
+Started by Tim Jordan and Jason Griest in an obscure alley in Sacramento in 2006, Old Soul Co. has grown rapidly but still enthusiastically shares the same vision thirteen years later: "celebrate the artisan aspects of bread baking and coffee roasting and dedicate ourselves to getting better at our crafts everyday!"